Kshitish-H/audio_deepfake_detection/README.md

 # audio_deepfake_detection
-# 🔊 Audio Deepfake Detection with AASIST | Momenta Take-Home Assignment
+# 🔊 Audio Deepfake Detection with AASIST

 This repository contains my submission for the Momenta take-home assessment focused on detecting AI-generated human speech.
 The project includes a comparative analysis of three promising detection models and a complete implementation of the **AASIST** model using the **ASVspoof 2019 PA (VSASV)** dataset.